plexus/arnebrasseur.net/source/2013-04-15-plain-text.md

 Now the database driver will 'escape' the value before inserting it into the SQL statement, making sure that in its target context it is still just a single value.

 Sadly SQL seems to be the only case where this mechanism has become standardized, automated, and commonly used.
-We still manually `CGI.escape`, `Regepx.escape`, `json_escape`, `Shellwords.escape`, and just as often, we forget.
+We still manually `CGI.escape`, `Regexp.escape`, `json_escape`, `Shellwords.escape`, and just as often, we forget.

 ## Semantics, semantics, semantics!